New method of artificially creating genetic switches for yeast

-Category: Climate Hits: 0A group of researchers has successfully developed a flexible and simple method of artificially producing genetic switches for yeast, a model eukaryotic organism.
+Category: Climate Hits: 2A group of researchers has successfully developed a flexible and simple method of artificially producing genetic switches for yeast, a model eukaryotic organism.
 Genetic switches are necessary in order to artificially generate new functions in an organism.
 The researchers established a platform for creating genetic switches that could be applied to the development of sophisticated, artificially controlled yeast cells to produce large quantities of valuable compounds.

 Read more https://www.sciencedaily.com/releases/2021/04/210414132012.htm